robenkleene/thwomp/README.md

 - **Velocity**: Select the MIDI note velocity
 - DAC Toggle: Toggles whether the audio engine is on
 - Typing the `s` will play the note

-## Troubleshooting

-- Thwomp allows a really low attack which will cause clicks and pops if it's set too low, if you're experiencing click and pops, try increasing the attack.

 ## Global Parameters